Learning Mixture Models via Efficient High-dimensional Sparse Fourier Transforms: Introduction

 In this section, we discuss works that are related to our paper. \paragraph{Gaussian Mixture Models} Gaussian mixture models (GMMs) are one of the most well-studied {parametric distribution families for density estimation in particular and, also} in statistics {more broadly}, with a history going back to the work of Pearson \cite{pearson1894contributions} {(also see the survey by \citet{titterington1985statistical} for applications for GMMs in the sciences).} The study of {statistically and computationally} efficient algorithms for {estimating} GMMs goes back to the seminal {works} of \citet{redner1984mixtures,dasgupta1999learning,lindsay1995mixtures} and has {since} attracted significant interest from theoretical computer scientists, \emph{e.g.,} \cite{vempala2002spectral,kannan2005spectral,brubaker2008isotropic,feldman2006pac,kalai2010efficiently,moitra2010settling,hopkins2018mixture,bakshi2020outlier,diakonikolas2020robustly,liu2022clustering,liu2022learning,buhai2023beyond,anderson2024dimension,li2017robust,diakonikolas2020small,bakshi2022robustly,bruna2021continuous,gupte2022continuous,diakonikolas2024implicit}.
 The closest to our work is probably the work of \citet{regev_learning_2017} which shows a tight lower bound for the minimum separation required for {parameter estimation} in GMMs{: the class of Gaussian mixture models with $k$ components in $d$ dimensions requires super-polynomially many samples when the minimum distance $\gamma$ between the parameters of the different components is of the order $\gamma = o(\sqrt{\log k})$ in $d = O(\log k)$ dimensions, even for the class of \emph{spherical} GMMs.
 In contrast, if $\gamma = \Omega(\sqrt{ \log k})$, then $\poly(d,k)$ samples are sufficient \cite{regev_learning_2017}.} {At a technical level, our work is also inspired by the projection technique of \citet{kalai2010efficiently} in order to speed-up the high-dimensional robust sparse Fourier transform algorithm.}

 \paragraph{Non-Gaussian Mixtures} The study of {mixture models} extends to mixtures with non-Gaussian components.
 Unlike the SFD property we are considering, most of the works study mixtures with components that are somehow concentrated \cite{achlioptas2005spectral}, e.g., (SoS-certifiable) sub-Gaussian \cite{mixon2017clustering,hopkins2018mixture,kothari2018robust,dmitriev2024robust} or have only bounded covariance but satisfy some separation assumption \cite{diakonikolas2025clustering}.
-Moreover, recent works study algorithms for non-parametric generalizations of spherical Gaussians, and, in particular, the class of Gaussian location mixtures \cite{chewi2025ddpm,gatmiry2024learning}; these works also aim to go beyond moment-based methods, by using algorithms based on diffusion models \cite{chen2024learninggeneralgaussianmixtures}.
+Moreover, recent works study algorithms for non-parametric generalizations of spherical Gaussians, and, in particular, the class of Gaussian location mixtures \cite{chewi2025ddpm,gatmiry2024learning}; these works also aim to go beyond moment-based methods, by using algorithms based on diffusion models \cite{chen2024learninggeneralgaussianmixtures}. \akedit{Finally, the work of \citet{dasgupta2005learning} studied mixtures of heavy-tailed distributions but their motivation was different: their goal was to understand separation conditions that allowed for polynomial sample complexity and hence their algorithms are not computationally efficient.}